stellar-deprecated/bridge-server/README.md

   * `type` - database type (mysql, postgres)
   * `url` - url to database connection
 * `accounts`
+  * `base_seed` - The secret seed of the account used to send payments.
+If left blank you will need to pass it in calls to `/payment`.
   * `authorizing_seed` - The secret seed of the public key that is able to submit `allow_trust` operations on the issuing account.
   * `receiving_account_id` - The account ID that receives incoming payments.
 The `receive hook` will be called when a payment is received by this account.
 * `hooks`